Introduction

 and a local socket to the specified hostname and port.
 Then it must establish bidirectional forwarding of data between the WebSocket and the local socket.

-Cumulocity IoT currently supports VNC, SSH, and Telnet.
+Cumulocity currently supports VNC, SSH, and Telnet.
 The device agent should be implemented independently of the remote access protocol used.
 The operation intentionally does not transfer the protocol.
 The agent must be capable of forward arbitrary data between both its established sockets.

 The device is expected to perform the following actions: